 Excellent local guides Leonard Welsh (849-6598) and Kenton Davy (438-3507) can take you and point out plants and wildlife along the way if you choose to hike to the falls.

-The turning to Reach Falls is well-signed about 2km north of Manchioneal.
+The turnoff to Reach Falls is well signed about 2km north of Manchioneal.
 Any Port Antonio–Manchioneal route taxi can drop you; it's a further 3km uphill to the falls.